2/13/2025

 Rob

 Welcome to the GXO fourth quarter and full year 2024 earnings conference call and webcast.
-My name is Rob and I'll be your operator for today's call.
-This time all participants are in a listen-only mode.
-Later we will conduct a question and answer session.
+My name is Rob, and I'll be your operator for today's call.
+At this time, all participants are in a listen-only mode.
+Later, we will conduct a question and answer session.
 If anyone should require operator assistance during the conference, please press star zero on your telephone keypad.
 Please note this conference is being recorded.
-Before the call begins, let me read a brief statement on behalf of the company regarding forward-looking statements, the use of non-GAAP financial measures, and the company's guidance.
-During this call, the company will be making certain forward-looking statements within meeting of applicable securities law, which by their nature involve a number of risks, uncertainties, and other factors that could cause actual results to differ materially from those projected in the forward-looking statements.
+Before the call begins, let me read a brief statement on behalf of the company regarding forward-looking statements the use of non-GAAP financial measures, and the company's guidance.
+During this call, the company will be making certain forward-looking statements within meeting of applicable securities law, which, by their nature, involve a number of risks, uncertainties, and other factors that could cause actual results to differ materially from those projected in the forward-looking statements.
 A discussion of factors that could cause actual results to differ materially is contained in the company's SEC filings.
-The forward-looking statements in the company's earnings release are made on this call, are made only as of today, and the company has no obligation to update any of these forward-looking statements except to extent required by law.
-Company also may refer to certain non-GAAP financial measures as defined under applicable SEC rules during this call.
+The forward-looking statements in the company's earnings release or made on this call are made only as of today, and the company has no obligation to update any of these forward-looking statements except to extent required by law.
+The company also may refer to certain non-GAAP financial measures as defined under applicable SEC rules during this call.
 Reconciliations of such non-GAAP financial measures to the most comparable GAAP measures are contained in the company's earnings release, and the related financial tables are on its website.
 Unless otherwise stated, all results reported on this call are reported in United States dollars.
-Company will also remind you that its guidance incorporates business trends to date and what it believes today to be appropriate assumptions.
+The company will also remind you that its guidance incorporates business trends to date and what it believes today to be appropriate assumptions.
 The company's results are inherently unpredictable and may be materially affected by many factors, including fluctuations in foreign exchange rates, changes in global economic conditions and consumer demand and spending, labor market and global supply chain constraints, inflationary pressures, and the various factors detailed in its filings with the SEC.
-It is not possible for the company to actually predict demand for its services, and therefore actual results could differ materially from guidance.
-You can find a copy of the company's earnings release, which contains additional important information regarding forward-looking statements and non-GAAP financial measures in the Investors section on the company's website.
+It is not possible for the company to actually predict demand for its services, and therefore, actual results could differ materially from guidance.
+You can find a copy of the company's earnings release which contains additional important information regarding forward-looking statements and non-GAAP financial measures in the Investors section on the company's website.
 I'll now turn the call over to GXO's Chief Executive Officer, Malcolm Wilson.
 Mr. Wilson, you may begin.

 speaker